jennguyen1/nhuyhoa/_posts/2015-10-30-Split-Apply-Combine.md

 ## Using dplyr

 ### slice
 The `slice()` function can be used to obtain records by row index.
-For example, we can obtain the records of that obtain the maximum test score for various subgroups.
+For example, to obtain the records of the maximum test score for various subgroups.

 {% highlight r %}